 - The company is in “stealth mode” and trying to stay under the radar

 - The funding round is a precursor to a more significant event, such as an IPO, crowdfunding round or large investment deal that the company doesn’t want to hint at

-Even though the number of equity deals completed has increased significantly since 2011, the percentage share of unannounced fundraisings has remained fairly steady, fluctuating between a low of 65% in 2013 and a high 71% in 2017.
-This shows that filings are not disclosed to the media for systemic reasons, rather than being swayed by the economic climate.
+Even though the number of equity deals completed in the UK has increased significantly since 2011, the percentage share of unannounced fundraisings has remained fairly steady, fluctuating between a low of 65% in 2014 and a high of 71% in 2017 and 2018.
+This indicates that filings are not disclosed to the media for systemic reasons, rather than being swayed by the economic climate.

 total Number of UK equity deals and percent unannounced by year

-As expected, Seed stage companies have a higher proportion of unannounced fundraisings than Venture and Growth stage; the larger the funding round the more likely it is to be announced to the public.
-Seed stage companies may not yet have the means or desire to announce their investment rounds, or may be more private about raising capital whilst they focus on research and development.
-A more mature company is more likely to have a high level of public interest in their funding rounds, and be more inclined to be open about their funding success.
+As expected, Seed-stage companies have a higher proportion of unannounced fundraisings than those at Venture or Growth stage; the larger the funding round, the more likely it is to be announced to the public.
+Companies in the Seed stage may not yet have the means or desire to announce their investment rounds, and might be more private about raising capital whilst they focus on research and development.
+A more mature company is likely to have a higher level of public interest in their funding rounds, and more inclined to be open about their funding success.

-However, even within Growth stage companies, the majority of deals are still filed discreetly.
-Perhaps these fundings are less newsworthy (if they simply show continued support from previous investors), concealing a down round or financial difficulty, or are helping to finance an IPO that the company is yet to announce.
+Even within Growth-stage companies, however, the majority of deals are still filed discreetly.
+Perhaps these fundraisings are less newsworthy (if they simply show continued support from previous investors), are concealing a down round or financial difficulty, or are helping to finance an IPO that the company is yet to announce.

 Percentage of deals that are unannounced by stage of evolution

 Over the last few years, we’ve started to see a levelling out across sectors of the proportion of deals that go unannounced, but there are still slight differences between them.